CookieJon/vue2-dragula-demo/README.md

 ### Named services

-DOM element containers can be set up to use specific named services as follows:
+DOM element containers can be configured to use specific named services:

 ```html
 <div class="wrapper">